There are about ten (X)HTML doctypes. Differences are subtle (and sometimes nonexistent). It is recommended that you use the HTML5 doctype:

 From this era, we inherit things like:

 <script> tags.
-Just write your scripts within between the start and end
+For simplicity, just write your scripts between the start and end

 <script> tags.
 Better, insert your scripts as separate files with the